Hulk: Concept and creation

 The Hulk first appeared in The Incredible Hulk #1 (cover dated May 1962), written by writer-editor Stan Lee, penciled and co-plotted by Jack Kirby, and inked by Paul Reinman.
 Lee cites influence from Frankenstein and Dr. Jekyll and Mr. Hyde in the Hulk's creation:

+Kirby also stated the Frankenstein inspiration stating, "I did a story called "The Hulk"– a small feature, and it was quite different from the Hulk that we know.
+But I felt that the Hulk had possibilities, and I took this little character from the small feature and I transformed it into the Hulk that we know today.

-Kirby, commenting upon his influences in drawing the character, recalled as inspiration witnessing in person the hysterical strength of a mother lifting a car off her trapped child.
+Of course, I was experimenting with it.
+I thought the Hulk might be a good-looking Frankenstein.
+I felt there's a Frankenstein in all of us; I’ve seen it demonstrated.
+And I felt that the Hulk had the element of truth in it, and anything to me with the element of truth is valid and the reader relates to that.
+And if you dramatize it, the reader will enjoy it."
+Kirby also commented upon his influences in drawing the character, and recalled the inspiration of witnessing the hysterical strength of a mother lifting a car off her trapped child.

-Lee has also compared Hulk to the Golem of Jewish mythology.
+Lee has also compared Hulk to the golem of Jewish mythology.
 In The Science of Superheroes, Gresh and Weinberg see the Hulk as a reaction to the Cold War and the threat of nuclear attack, an interpretation shared by Weinstein in Up, Up and Oy Vey.
 This interpretation corresponds with other popularized fictional media created during this time period, which took advantage of the prevailing sense among Americans that nuclear power could produce monsters and mutants.